trunghc97/blockchain/System_Design_Document.md

 ## Peer Services Architecture

 ### Overview
-Peer services are the endorsing peers in the blockchain network that provide REST API endpoints for different business roles (Anchor, Bank, Supplier).
+Peer services are the endorsing peers in the blockchain network that provide REST API endpoints for querying data and gRPC endpoints for endorsement.
 Each peer service:

 - **Runs as a standalone Go microservice**
-- **Connects to Blockchain Gateway via gRPC**
+- **Receives ProposalRequest from Blockchain Gateway via gRPC**
 - **Maintains isolated MongoDB database**
-- **Implements role-based business logic**
+- **Implements role-based endorsement logic**
+- **Only provides GET endpoints for data querying**
-- **Handles transaction submission to Orderer**
+- **Does NOT submit transactions directly to Orderer**

 ### Peer Service Components